hms-networks/flexy-osisoft-connector/README.md

 #### AppConfig

 CycleTimeMs - Cycle time of the application.
 All tags will be posted at this specified interval

+PostDuplicateTagValues - Controls when datapoints are logged.
+If set to true, datapoints will always be cyclicly logged.
+If set to false, datapoints will only be logged on change of value.

 #### TagList